AndyObtiva/glimmer-dsl-web/README.md

 2- **Arguments (HTML Attributes + Text Content)**

-You can set any HTML element attributes by passing as keyword arguments to element methods like `div(id: 'container', class: 'stack')` or `input(type: 'email', required: true)`
+You can set any HTML element attributes by passing as keyword arguments to element methods like `div(id: 'container', class: 'stack')` or `input(:required, type: 'email')`

-Also, if the element has a little bit of text content that can fit in one line, it can be passed as the 1st argument like `label('Name: ', for: 'name_field')`, `button('Calculate', class: 'round-button')`, or `span('Mr')`
+Also, if the element has a little bit of text content that can fit in one line, it can be passed as the 1st argument like `label('Name: ', for: 'name_field')`, `button('Calculate', :disabled, class: 'round-button')`, or `span('Mr')`

 3- **Content Block (Properties + Listeners + Nested Elements + Text Content)**